BrkRaw/brkraw/docs/Getting-Started.md

 # Getting Started

-This guide covers the minimum setup steps and common first-run tasks.
+This guide covers the minimum setup steps and the quickest ways to run BrkRaw from both the CLI and Python.

-## Install BrkRaw
+## Installation

 Install from GitHub: